speculatrix/tvh_radio/README.md

 Python3), such as a Raspberry Pi, to be used as a radio-like appliance, streaming from a TV Headend server or from a list of URLs (TBD).

+The program works fairly well now, and I am adding a very basic web interface for remote control - see the roadmap at the end of this page.

 I wrote this partly to stretch my python skills, but mostly because I wanted to be able to turn a Raspberry Pi0/W into the basis of a streaming receiver.